Does the following scenario sound familiar to you?

 Five minutes after the party: “Oh, nooo!
 There is red wine on my carpet!
 Oh, cruel world…”

 Even if you don’t consume wine, it can still affect your emotions, especially if your carpet is drenched in it.
-Don’t worry though, we are here to help you.
+Don’t worry though, we are here to help you clean those red wine stains from your carpet.
 Continue reading if you:

 How to get red wine out of a carpet with baking soda